Type C Duplex

 Nestled in Marseille’s prestigious 8th arrondissement, the apartment sits within a three-hectare park, between the hills and the sea.
 With two levels of amenities, including a shopping gallery with local businesses and a hotel, a nursery school, a rooftop solarium, a swimming pool, and an open-air theater, as well as round-the-clock security, the Cité Radieuse offers an exceptional quality of life.

-The internal staircase, designed by Jean Prouvé, features a lightweight metal frame and solid oak steps, evoking a ship’s ladder.
+The interior staircase, designed by Jean Prouvé, features a lightweight metal structure and solid oak steps reminiscent of a boat cabin ladder.

 © Valérie Ruperti